-A carreer commercial photographer who fell in love so much with the mountains around Pagosa Springs, that he moved there.
+A career commercial photographer who fell in love with the mountains around Pagosa Springs so much that he moved there.

 Popular questions and answers

 All with an interest in photography are encouraged to join us.
 Whether your going to purchase your first camera before the workshop or you would like more advanced photographic instruction.
 We can accommodate your level, because we have three different instructors to handle every situation, and each instructor has different equipment, knowledge, and skills.

 2Is this a Photography Tour or a Photography Workshop?

 It is a great combination of both.
 Generally speaking, a “tour” is less hands on and a “workshop” is very hands-on.
 We spend more time in the field learning as we go than we will in a classroom setting.
 Feel confident that we are by your side to guide and teach you as you need help as we take you to some of the prettiest places on Earth!

 3In addition to photography knowledge, do any of the instructors have local knowledge of the area we will be in?